 Do you suspect that your elderly loved one was sexually assaulted at home, in a nursing home, assisted living center, or rehabilitation facility?
 Much like sexual assault, non-consensual sexual activity among frail older people results in psychological and physical trauma.

-Over time, the devastation and trauma associated with the event can diminish the senior citizen's overall well-being.
+Over time, the devastation and trauma associated with the event can diminish senior citizens' overall well-being.

 Family members can seek financial restitution for the damages their loved ones endured at the hands of others.
-The victim is entitled to receive compensation for the traumatic repercussions of sexual assault.
-Their damages should include compensation for:
+In addition, the survivor is entitled to receive compensation for the traumatic repercussions of sexual assault.
+Their damages often include:

 - Hospitalization costs